hyouteki/senet/transposition_cipher/report/README.md

 - **Program Termination**: Upon successful decryption and verification, the program exits.
 If the hashes do not match, the algorithm continues to test other permutations and key lengths until the correct key is found or all possibilities are exhausted.

 ## Usage
-The usage for the binary files and the supported commands can be found in the documentation file present in the dir [transposition_cipher](../README.md)
+The usage for the binary files and the supported commands can be found in this [README](../README.md)